Raghucharan16/Raghucharan16/Readme.md

 ## About me

 I'm Venkata Raghu Charan Narra.
 Data Engineer at [Freshbus](https://www.freshbus.com/), CSE-data science Graduate, Contributor and Volunteer at [GDG Vizag](https://gdg.community.dev/gdg-vizag/) (Vizag) and former GCCP facilitator at [GVP](https://www.gvpce.ac.in/).
-#### I believe Learning in public is the most effective standard of knowing or learning any new concept.
+#### I believe Learning in public is the most effective standard of knowing or learning any new subject.

 I ocassionally blog about Tech stack at [Hashnode](https://nvrc.hashnode.dev/).
 - 🌱 I’m currently working as Data Engineer.